mcd710/mcd710.github.io/_pages/research.md

 ## Articles under review and in preparation
 Brady, W.J., Jackson, J.C., **Doyle, M.**, & Baier, S. (2025).
 Engagement-based algorithms disrupt human social norm learning. *Submitted for publication*.
 [Preprint](https://osf.io/preprints/osf/mgdwq_v1)

-Charlesworth, T.E.S., **Doyle, M.**, & Banaji, M.R.
+Charlesworth, T.E.S., **Doyle, M.**, Zola, A.R., & Banaji, M.R.
 (2025).
 Patterns of Implicit and Explicit Attitudes V: Continuity and reversal of trends from 2020-2024. *In preparation*.

 ## Conference presentations
 <!-- *Engagement-based algorithms disrupt social norm learning*: Poster presented at the New Directions in Research on the Psychology of Technology conference, Boston University, 2024 -->